systemd/systemd/docs/DISCOVERABLE_PARTITIONS.md

 ## Partition Flags

+This specification defines three GPT partition flags that may be set for the partition types defined above:

-For the root, `/usr/`, server data, home, variable data, temporary data and swap partitions, the partition flag bit 63 ("*no-auto*") may be used to turn off auto-discovery for the specific partition.
+1. For the root, `/usr/`, Verity, home, server data, variable data, temporary data, swap and extended boot loader partitions, the partition flag bit 63 ("*no-auto*") may be used to turn off auto-discovery for the specific partition.
 If set, the partition will not be automatically mounted or enabled.

-For the root, `/usr/`, server data, home, variable data and temporary data partitions, the partition flag bit 60 ("*read-only*") may be used to mark a partition for read-only mounts only.
+2. For the root, `/usr/`, Verity, home, server data, variable data, temporary data and extended boot loader partitions, the partition flag bit 60 ("*read-only*") may be used to mark a partition for read-only mounts only.
    If set, the partition will be mounted read-only instead of read-write.
 Note that the variable data partition and the temporary data partition will generally not be able to serve their purpose if marked read-only, since by their very definition they are supposed to be mutable.
 (The home and server data partitions are generally assumed to be mutable as well, but the requirement for them is not equally strong.)
 Because of that, while the read-only flag is defined and supported, it's almost never a good idea to actually use it for these partitions.
+Also note that Verity partitions are by their semantics always read-only.
+The flag is hence of little effect for them, and it is recommended to set it unconditionally for the Verity partition types.

+3. For the root, `/usr/`, home, server data, variable data, temporary data and extended boot loader partitions, the partition flag bit 59 ("*grow-file-system*") may be used to mark a partition for automatic growing of the contained file system to the size of the partition when mounted.
+Tools that automatically mount disk image with a GPT partition table are suggested to implicitly grow the contained file system to the partition size they are contained in.
+This flag is without effect on partitions marked read-only.

-Note that these two flag definitions happen to map nicely to the ones used by Microsoft Basic Data Partitions.
+Note that the first two flag definitions happen to map nicely to the ones used by Microsoft Basic Data Partitions.

+All three of these flags generally affect only auto-discovery and automatic mounting of disk images.
+If partitions marked with these flags are mounted explicitly by user intervention they typically have no effect.

 ## Suggested Mode of Operation